Agoniii/caffe-parallel/README.md

    d.other (include headfile, some interface, etc.)
 Acknowledgements
 ============================
+The Caffe* parallel developers would like to thank
+QiHoo(Zhang,Gang ; Dr.Hu,Jinhui)
+Nvidia(Dr.Simon See ; Jessy Huan)
-The Caffe* parallel developers would like to thank QiHoo(Zhang,Gang  and Hu,Jinhui ) for algorithm support and Inspur for guidance during Caffe* parallel development.
+for algorithm support and Inspur for guidance during Caffe* parallel development.